Boris Pugo: Party career

 Between 1990 and 1991, Pugo was the Minister of Interior Affairs of the USSR.

-August Coup and death
+August coup and death

-Pugo participated in the August Coup in 1991 and as the Minister of the Interior firmly supported measures to suppress opposition to the coup.
-After the coup had failed, Pugo committed suicide, anticipating arrest.
+Pugo participated in the August coup in 1991 and as the Minister of the Interior firmly supported measures to suppress opposition to the coup.
+After the coup had failed, Pugo died by suicide, anticipating arrest.
 He was contacted by the RSFSR prosecution for a meeting and he shot himself minutes after the phone call.
-His wife Valentina Ivanovna also committed suicide, although sources from the time were uncertain as to whether she killed herself or was killed by her husband.
+His wife Valentina Ivanovna also died by suicide, although sources from the time were uncertain as to whether she killed herself or was killed by her husband.